 Rose family (Rosaceae)

-Description: This native shrub is 2-4' tall, more or less erect, and it is usually unbranched (see photo of Flowering Shrub).
+Description: This shrub is 2-4' tall, more or less erect, and it is usually unbranched (see photo of Flowering Shrub).
 The central stem is terete and brown; it is initially covered with woolly brown hairs, but later becomes hairless and woody.
 Alternate leaves are abundant along the stem; they are 1½–3" long, ½–1¼" across, elliptic-oblong to ovate-oblong, somewhat leathery in texture, and coarsely toothed along their margins.
 The upper surfaces of the leaves are dark green and hairless, while their lower surfaces are more pale and covered with hairs that are tawny and woolly, particularly along the major veins.
 The petioles of the leaves are about ¼" long and and also covered with hairs that are tawny and woolly.
 The central stem terminates in a dense panicle of pink flowers about 4-8" long and about one-third as much across.
 The panicle has a narrowly pyramidal shape with short lateral branches that are ascending or spreading.
 These branches are covered with short tawny hairs.
 Individual flowers are a little less than ¼" across, consisting of a short calyx with 5 teeth, 5 spreading petals that are usually pink (less often white), a cluster of 5 pistils, and numerous exerted stamens.
 The delicate petals are well-rounded and rather wrinkled.
 The blooming period occurs from mid-summer to early fall and lasts about 1-2 months.
 The abundant flowers bloom from the top of the panicle downward, gradually turning brown.
 There is no noticeable floral scent.
 Each flower is replaced by 5 small brown follicles that are ovoid with short beaks.
 Each follicle splits open at the apex to release several slender seeds.
 The root system is woody and branching.

 Cultivation: The preference is full sun, wet to moist conditions, and an acidic sandy soil.
 The woody stems often die down to the ground during the winter.

-Range & Habitat: Steeplebush is an uncommon shrub that is largely restricted to sandy areas of NE Illinois and scattered counties elsewhere in the northern section of the state (see Distribution Map).
+Range & Habitat: The native Steeplebush is an uncommon shrub that is largely restricted to sandy areas of NE Illinois and scattered counties elsewhere in the northern section of the state (see Distribution Map).
 Populations of this species have declined because of urban sprawl, drainage projects, and various attempts at agriculture.
 Habitats include soggy sandy thickets, wet sand prairies, wet and sandy shrub prairies (where this species is sometimes dominant), sandy marshes, bogs, and interdunal swales near Lake Michigan.
 Steeplebush is found in high quality wetland habitats.

 Faunal Associations: The flowers attract primarily bees, flies, and beetles; abundant pollen is produced, but only small amounts of nectar.
 A rare butterfly, Lycaeides melissa samuelis (Karner Blue), has been observed to nectar at the flowers of Steeplebush.
 The caterpillars of the butterfly, Celastrina argiolus (Spring/Summer Azure), feed on the flowers, buds, and developing seed capsules of Spiraea spp., while the caterpillars of some moths are known to feed on the leaves.
 These moth species include Hydria undulata (Scallop Shell Moth), Sicya macularia (Sharp-Lined Yellow), Paonias excaecatus (Blind-Eyed Sphinx), Sphinx gordius (Gordian Sphinx), Sphinx poecila (Northern Apple Sphinx), and Evora hemidesma (Spiraea Leaf-Tier Moth).
 With the exception of the last moth, all of these species are polyphagous.
 Although White-Tailed Deer have been known to browse on Steeplebush, it is not preferred as a source of food because of the bitter and astringent foliage.